-- 1 1/2 cups water
+- 1 cup water

-- 2 large mint leaves
+- 2 large mint leaves, torn

 - club soda

 - Place a cheese cloth or fine mesh strainer over a medium mixing bowl and pour strawberry rhubarb mixture into the cheese cloth or strainer.
 Use a wooden spoon to press down on the mixture to strain.
 Once you’ve extracted as much liquid as possible, store the remaining fruit pulp in the fridge for future use.
-Add the syrup to a bottle or jar to store.

 - Using a funnel if needed (I use a glass measuring cup), transfer the simple syrup into a glass jar and store in the refrigerator for up to 3 weeks.

 For the cocktail:

 - In a cocktail shaker, add gin, strawberry rhubarb simple syrup, lemon juice, mint, and egg white (or aquafaba) and shake vigorously for about 15 seconds.